Nikhil-Jagtap619/ERD-Food-Delivery-System/README.md

 * Customers placing orders.
 * Menus having multiple ratings.

-### Step 3: Adding Attributes
-Finally, specific attributes are added to each entity, with primary keys being underlined.

 ## Conclusion

 The article concludes by stating that the next logical step after creating the ERD is to convert this plan into an actual database.